maxsptz/emailpyspam/README.md

 In the future you can expect intructions for setting up the webserver on MacOS and possibly windows, with the other possibility of scripts to automate the process for a more user friendly setup for a webserver

+## Warning

+The html directory contains a copy of the emailspam code, however avoid putting information in the information text files (gmail.txt, gmailpass.txt, etc.) becuase they can be read from the web browser.
+If you wish to use the information text files, keep it off the webdirectory.

 ## Screenshots

 Welcome message: